 Let me explain:

-For example, if a house owner has a 70% mortgage, on a £2m property (which doesn’t buy a lot in the capital) technically, they own net 30% of the equity.
+For example, if a house owner has a 70% mortgage, on a £2m property (which doesn’t buy a lot in the capital) technically, they own a net 30% of the equity.
 If, however, the Stamp Duty liability changes, then the owner’s net equity could drop from 30% to say, 21%, which will alter the loan-to-value ratio, as far as the mortgage lender is concerned.
-This means that the owner may have to stump up some cash, to pay back some of the loan in order to maintain the 70/30 ratio of lending for the mortgagor.
+This means that the owner may have to stump up some cash, to pay back some of the loans in order to maintain the 70/30 ratio of lending for the mortgagor.
 Can you just hear the howls of derision?

 The problem with this new arrangement is, that if Stamp Duty rates are kept at the present levels, the seller may see this liability as enough reason not to put their property on the market, and therefore, crystallise the tax, and would not help the liquidity of supply.